dhelonious/mastodon-snap/README.md

 replaces the `sudo -u mastodon RAILS_ENV=production bin/tootctl` command often found in guides and documentations.

 See the [configuration docs](docs/configuration.md) for a complete overview of the configuration variables and other commands.

+# 🧩 Features

+The [feature list](docs/features.md) provides an overview of some additional features that may enhance your user experience.

 # 🚧 Maintenance